-- Is Gentrification a 'Necessary Evil' in the area of Lingfield? - To what extent are carbon emissions of a commute from Headcorn to London reduced by the use of public transport? - To what extent can political participation across the UK be explained by social and economic disparities? - To what extent does altitude impact glacial ablation in Switzerland? - Has reform to the Hukou system or improvement to transport infrastructure been the most significant factor in causing rapid urbanisation in China - To what extent has the Climate Change Act 2008 been successful at reducing greenhouse gas emissions in - the UK? - To what extent has the movement towards sustainability driven changes in British diets between 2000 and 2020? - To what extent can agricultural settings be used to increase biodiversity in the UK?
+- Is Gentrification a 'Necessary Evil' in the area of Lingfield? - To what extent are carbon emissions of a commute from Headcorn to London reduced by the use of public transport? - To what extent can political participation across the UK be explained by social and economic disparities? - To what extent does altitude impact glacial ablation in Switzerland? - Has reform to the Hukou system or improvement to transport infrastructure been the most significant factor in causing rapid urbanisation in China? - To what extent has the Climate Change Act 2008 been successful at reducing greenhouse gas emissions in the UK? - To what extent has the movement towards sustainability driven changes in British diets between 2000 and 2020? - To what extent can agricultural settings be used to increase biodiversity in the UK?

-Paper Exam Timings % of grade

-Paper 1 - Geographic CL 1 hour 20 minutes SL - 35%

-themes HL - 2 hours 15 minutes HL- 35%

-Paper 2 - SL and HL core SL - 40%

-HL - 1 hour 15 minutes HL - 25%

-Paper 3 - HL - 1 hour HL- 20%

-HL core extension

-IA Fieldwork (SL/HL) SL - 20 hours SL - 25%

-HL - 20 hours HL - 20%
+Paper Exam Timings % of grade Paper 1 - Geographic themes SL - 1 hour 30 minutes HL - 2 hours 15 minutes SL - 35% HL- 35% Paper 2 - SL and HL core SL - 1 hour 15 minutes HL - 1 hour 15 minutes SL - 40% HL - 25% Paper 3 - HL core extension HL - 1 hour HL- 20% IA Fieldwork (SL/HL) SL - 20 hours HL - 20 hours SL - 25% HL - 20%

-University Destinations September 2022
+A sample of our University Destinations for September 2022 and 2023